Pipeline opponents raise more concerns about environmental impact

 The property is near the point where Little Creek and the Blackwater River converge, sending sediment into a potential habitat for the endangered Roanoke logperch.

-Bondurant says MVP controls and Department of Environmental Quality oversight are inadequate.
+Bondurant says MVP controls and

 "It says that a private out-of-state LLC corporation is being able to write its own rules here," Bondurant said, "and the Commonwealth of Virginia needs to stand up to that."

 At Wade's Gap, MVP crews are boring under an unnamed tributary that feeds the North Fork of the Blackwater River.

 Bondurant said the work has continued there for several weeks, and is so substantial, it should have required additional review by regulators to make sure it wouldn't cause harm to sensitive waters.